 An Introduction

+Black Noetic theory (BNt) is both a methodology for art production and psychological response to human conflict, specifically for the black figure.
 Noetic comes from the Greek term noetiko, relating to the mind or intellect.
 Borrowing from the Institute of Noetic Sciences, noetic is defined as “inner wisdom, direct knowing, intuition, or implicit understanding.”
-A noetic experience can be understood as gut feelings or insights that seem to come out of nowhere.
-A Black Noetic experience locates the spiritual, the ancestral, and the ecstatic.
+A noetic experience can be understood as gut feelings, insights that seem to come out of nowhere, precognition or spiritual-ancestral linkages.

 The Body & Embodied